-Alignment Ventures is a seed-stage venture firm with heavy operational emphasis focused on the life sciences.
-We spin companies out of University technology and serve as interim CEOs until sufficient risk reduction tasks are achieved to raise a Series A. We are life science seed artists with over 100 years of experience starting, building, financing and exiting from biotech, medical device, health care IT and life science tools companies, both as CEOs and as life science venture capitalists.
-In an era when many investors are going later stage and seemingly morphing into private equity firms, we stick to our knitting and focus on the earliest stages of biomedical company development.
-If it saves lives, if it is early stage and if it is revolutionary, not evolutionary, we're interested .
+Alignment Ventures provides seed-stage venture capital for life science startups.
+We spin companies out of University technology and serve as interim CEOs until sufficient risk reduction tasks are achieved to raise a Series A. We are life science executives with over 100 years of experience starting, building, financing and exiting from biotech, medical device, health care IT and life science tools companies, both as CEOs and as life science venture capitalists.
+If it saves or reduces morbidity and can make a big difference, we're interested .

 We have done this before, over and over.
-At MIT, at Norwest Venture Partners, at Medical Innovation Partners and here at Alignment Ventures.
+At Norwest Venture Partners, Medical Innovation Partners and here at Alignment Ventures.
 We have had investments in companies we have run or coinvested in with Avalon, Kleiner, ARCH, Mayfield, Brentwood, Interwest, MDS Health Ventures, Ventures West and Lombard, Odier and Cie, to name a few.
 This is hard stuff.
 And you rarely get it right the first time through.
 Don't go it alone.

-Duffy is the currently the CEO of OmnEcoil, developing medical devices to image and biopsy the prostate under MRI guidance.
+Duffy is currently the CEO of OmnEcoil, developing medical devices to image and biopsy the prostate under MRI guidance.
 He is an experienced biotech and medical device startup CEO with a strong background in deal negotiation, business startups, raising financing, international business, organizational development, marketing/sales, R&D program management, and corporate strategy.
 CEO stints: Ischemix, Pacgen Biopharmaceuticals, Zelos Therapeutics, Conjuchem, Anika Therapeutics.
 Duffy has raised ca. $200 MM in private and public financings for these firms and in several instances built these companies from an early startup phase to a successful exit point.
 Multinational roles: Managing Director Boots Pharmaceutical Ltd. Nottingham, U.K., General Manager Baxter Baxter Travenol Labs Inc., Director of International OMNIS Surgical, Division Manager Japan Tavenol Ltd. (Baxter, Japan) Tokyo Japan.
 Duffy holds an MBA from Harvard Business School and a BA in History from Harvard.

 Neuramedica www.neuramedica.us Oregon City, OR.
 Rachel, CEO.
 Bioresorbable polymer clips to close the dura of the spine during Neurosurgery.
 Additional applications in closure of hollow viscous organs, especially OB/GYN and General Surgery.